SergeStinckwich/website/src/documents/public/DSLRob2013.html.md

 We are looking for submission of **full research papers and experiences reports** (up to 8 pages) and **work in progress submissions** (up to 4 pages). **Please create your account on Easy Chair website as soon as possible if you intend to submit a paper**: http://www.easychair.org/conferences/?conf=dslrob2013

 #Journal Special Issue

-After the workshop, extended version of the papers could be submitted to the following journal special issue: Special issue of [Journal of Software Engineering for Robotics](http://www.joser.org/).
+After the workshop, authors of the last previous DSLROB editions since 2010 will be asked to submit an extended version of their papers to the following journal special issue: Special issue of [Journal of Software Engineering for Robotics](http://www.joser.org/).

 # Important dates
 <dl class="dl-horizontal">